What Is Gout?

-More than 2 million Americans suffer from gout.
-Gout occurs more often in men than in women.
+More than 8 million Americans have gout.
+Gout happens more often in men than in women.
 Men usually develop it between the ages of 30 and 50.
-Women are more prone to gout after menopause, and it is rare in children and young adults.
-Men who are overweight or suffering from high blood pressure are particularly prone to gout, especially if they are taking thiazide diuretics (water pills).
+Women are more prone to gout after menopause.
+It is rare in children and young adults.
+Men who are overweight or have high blood pressure are particularly prone to gout, especially if they are taking thiazide diuretics (water pills).

 Gout is actually a form of arthritis.
 It is the body's reaction to irritating crystal deposits in the joints.
 The pain can be intense, but treatment usually works very well.
 Mild cases may be controlled by diet alone.
-Recurring attacks of gout may require long-term medication to prevent damage to bone and cartilage and deterioration of the kidneys.
+Attacks of gout that come back again may require long-term medication to ward off damage to bone and cartilage and wearing down of the kidneys.

-Chronic gout sufferers may feel tiny, hard lumps accumulating over time in the soft flesh of areas such as the hands, elbows, feet, or earlobes.
-These deposits, called tophi, are concentrations of uric acid crystals and can cause pain and stiffness over time.
+People with chronic gout may feel tiny, hard lumps building up over time in the soft flesh of areas like the hands, elbows, feet, or earlobes.
+These deposits are called tophi.
+They’re concentrations of uric acid crystals and can cause pain and stiffness over time.
 If similar deposits form in the kidneys, they can lead to painful and potentially dangerous kidney stones.

 What Causes Gout?

-An excess of uric acid in the blood brings on gout.
-Uric acid comes from two places -- produced by the body and from the diet.
+Too much uric acid in the blood brings on gout.
+Uric acid comes from two places.
+It’s produced by the body and from your diet.
 Any extra uric acid usually filters through the kidneys and gets passed in urine.
-If the body produces too much uric acid or fails to excrete it in the urine, crystals of sodium urate form in the joints and tendons.
-These crystals cause intense inflammation leading to pain swelling and redness.
+If the body produces too much uric acid or doesn’t get rid of it in urine, crystals of monosodium urate form in the joints and tendons.
+These crystals cause intense inflammation leading to pain, swelling, and redness.

-What exactly causes gout to occur when it does?
-The most common factor that increases your chance of gout and gout attacks is excess consumption of alcohol, mainly beer.
-It used to be known as "the disease of kings" since it was mainly seen in wealthy men who drank and ate too much.
-Now we know it can occur in anyone and can be associated with injury or surgical procedures, hospitalizations, periods of stress, or reactions to fatty meals and certain drugs such as antibiotics.
-Gout may also occur in the presence of some tumors or cancers.
-There is also a relation between gout and kidney disorders, enzyme deficiencies, and lead poisoning.
-Gout may also accompany psoriasis and is common in patients with transplanted organs due to medications that are often needed.
-Susceptibility to gout is often inherited and is often associated with other common illnesses such as high blood pressure, diabetes, and obesity.
+What exactly causes gout?
+The most common factor is drinking too much alcohol, especially beer.
+Gout used to be known as "the disease of kings" since it was mainly seen in wealthy men who drank and ate too much.
+Now we know it can happen to anyone.
+It can be linked to injury or surgery, hospitalizations, stress, or diets high in meat and seafood, and certain drugs like antibiotics.
+Gout may also happen with some tumors or cancers.
+There is also a link between gout and kidney disorders, enzyme deficiencies, and lead poisoning.
+Gout may also happen with psoriasis.
+It is common in people with transplanted organs because of medications that are often needed.
+Gout may be passed down in your family.
+It is often associated with other common illnesses like high blood pressure, diabetes, and obesity.
 Repeat attacks of gout are common if the body's uric acid level is not kept under control.